jayroh/joeloliveira.com/_posts/2016-01-06-announcing-shubox.md

 permalink: /2016/01/06/announcing-shubox-io.html
 ---

-I am legitimately *super* excited to share what I've been working on for these past few months.
+I am *super* excited to share what I've been working on for these past few months.
 [Shubox.io][] is a SaaS product that allows you to outsource all of your image and file uploads, directly to S3 - never touching your app-servers, process/resize/convert your images, and provide you the file data back, via webhooks, for all of your uploads.